-After being out of the church for six years, Rev. Turner discovered the Universal Fellowship of Metropolitan Community Churches in June of 1982.
-He pastored MCC congregations in Ohio and Georgia until 1995, when he was called by and became the Senior Pastor of Abundant Grace Community Church of Atlanta, an independent Christian church with a mission “to bring the message of redemption and grace to those people who have been victims of oppression, rejection and misinformation and to assure them they are true heirs in the realm of God.”
+In late 1993 Rev. Turner was called to Pastor All Saints MCC in Atlanta, Ga., a position he held for nearly a year.
+In early 1995 he was called by and became the Senior Pastor of Abundant Grace Community Church of Atlanta, an independent Christian church with a mission “to bring the message of redemption and grace to those people who have been victims of oppression, rejection and misinformation and to assure them they are true heirs in the realm of God.”

-In the spring of 1998, Rev. Paul M. Turner founded Gentle Spirit Christian Church.
+In the spring of 1998, he founded Gentle Spirit Christian Church of Atlanta.

 Currently Rev. Turner serves as board president for the Southern Crescent Umpires Association for Amateur Softball Association of America, for whom he calls both slow- and fast-pitch softball games in several divisions.